racket/racket/racket/src/cs/README.txt

 Threads, Threads, Atomicity, Atomicity, and Atomicity
 -----------------------------------------------------

-Racket's thread layer does not use Chez Scheme threads.
-Chez Scheme threads correspond to OS threads.
-Racket threads are implemented in terms of engines at the Rumble layer.
-At the same time, futures and places use Chez Scheme threads, and so parts of Rumble are meant to be thread-safe with respect to Chez Scheme and OS threads.
+Racket threads are implemented in terms of engines (basically like Chez Scheme engines) at the Rumble layer.
+Within a place, Racket coroutine threads all work in the same Chez Scheme thread.
+Places, futures, and parallel threads use multiple Chez Scheme threads, and so parts of Rumble are meant to be thread-safe with respect to Chez Scheme and OS threads.
 The FFI also exposes elements of Chez Scheme / OS threads.

 As a result of these layers, there are multiple ways to implement atomic regions: